HubTou/portstreelint/README.md

 ## DESCRIPTION
-The **portstreelint** utility checks the FreeBSD ports tree Index and some parts of the port's Makefiles for errors and warnings.
+The **portstreelint** utility checks the FreeBSD ports tree Index and some parts of the ports' Makefiles for errors and warnings.

 By default it will scan the whole port tree, but you can select a subset of the ports with the options *--cat|-c* for categories,